Deadly Mushroom Poisoning Incident – April 2024

 The story/timeline:

-On Thursday, March 28, my brother’s dog, Rex, came on the hike.
+On Thursday, March 28, Ringo, came on the hike.
 Everything was fine that night, and he ate dinner.
 The following morning, he had bloody diarrhea, was vomiting, and having trouble standing.
 He was drinking, but would not eat anything, even high value foods.
 My brother took him to the vet on Friday, and they believed it to be an upset stomach, gave him fluids, and sent him home with antibiotics.

-On Saturday, my brother took Rex back to the vet and they sent him home with more antibiotics.
+On Saturday, my brother took Ringo back to the vet and they sent him home with more antibiotics.

 The veterinarian suspected leptospirosis, so on the hike on Tuesday, I took Betadine to sanitize the only two small areas of standing water I know of that the dogs sometimes investigate.
 After the hike, I sanitized the entire van with about a gallon of rubbing alcohol.
 I had an email ready to send out on Wednesday with all of the information, and I was awaiting the leptospirosis test results.
 But, the test for leptospirosis came back negative on Wednesday, so I put the email on hold until I could piece together what had happened.